kevinweber/inline-comments/readme.txt

 == Upgrade Notice ==

+= 2.2 =
+* Check out the new "Default status" option.
+It makes it easier to display comments on specific pages without the need of extra selectors such as ".single-page".

 = 2.1.1 =
 * If you want permalinks to be displayed next to each comment, please check the updated option "Display Permalinks".
 Previously, those permalinks had been visible by default.